 Radio presenter Aasmah was on the show in 2017.
 She later complained to the show after Gregg Wallace allegedly referred to a BBC colleague as a “sexy [blank]”.

-Speaking on Good Morning Britain today, Aasmah said: “I feel sorry for him, I do feel sorry for Gregg Wallace because of the neurodivergence, which is quite obvious here.
+Speaking on Good Morning Britain on Thursday, Aasmah said: “I feel sorry for him, I do feel sorry for Gregg Wallace because of the neurodivergence, which is quite obvious here.

 “But someone – the production company – should have stepped in earlier and said: ‘This is not acceptable.’
 We wouldn’t have the mess we have today.”